Our History

 Dave Jones

-Global Programme Lead, Ember
+Global Insights Lead, Ember

 Launching Ember in 2020

-With increasing success in achieving real policy change to cut coal and emissions in the EU, we realised we could replicate our model around the world.
 In March 2020, we re-branded as Ember, marking our new global reach and our laser focus on accelerating the electricity transition from coal to clean electricity.
 We chose Ember because we think it evokes the dying age of coal, but also the start of something new, as we move into a future where everyone has access to clean electricity.

 We brought the Sandbag ethos with us.
 We’re driven by evidence, not ideology and we are using our data and analysis to find the tipping points in new energy & climate policies.